ozczecho/vzduch-dotek/README.md

 ## Why Vzduch Dotek

-Vzduch Dotek translates to `Air Touch` in Czech.
-Naming is always hard.
+Vzduch Dotek translates to `Air Touch` in Czech (naming is always hard).
 Now as to `why` do this?
 Because I want local control of my AC unit.
 I run [Home Assistant](https://github.com/home-assistant) and while AirTouch 3 has IFTTT support, IFTTT is not ideal.
-Its still in the cloud and on top of that there is no feedback from IFTTT if the action succeeded or failed.
-So when automating this in Home Assistant it only works `most of the time`.
+IFTTT is still in the cloud and on top of that there is no feedback from IFTTT if the action succeeded or failed.
+So when doing any automatiions in Home Assistant it only works `most of the time`.
 I have created a `Home Assistant` custom component that wraps this api.
-I will be publishing this shortly.

 ## Settings